• Skip to Content

 This course addresses the health needs of individuals of varied psychosocial and cultural backgrounds.
 Nursing skills are developed to adapt nutrition, hygiene, comfort, safety, and pharmacology for each client.
 This course is designed to apply the nursing process to the health needs of the adult client utilizing basic nursing skills and caring behaviors to meet physical, social and emotional needs.
 The Client Needs approach is used as the framework for providing safe and effective nursing care.
 The course includes clinical experiences in health care facilities.

-Lecture Hours: 4.5 Lab Hours: 15 Repeatable: No Grading: L
+Lecture Hours: 5 Lab Hours: 12 Repeatable: No Grading: L

-Prerequisite: BIOL 071, BIOL 072, BIOL 074 and ENGL 001A, all with C or better and admission into the EVC Nursing Program.
+Prerequisite: BIOL 071, BIOL 072, BIOL 074 and ENGL 001A, all with C or better and admission into the EVC Nursing Program

 Transfer Status: CSU Degree Applicable: AA/AS